Daemon Mode

 |---|---|---|

-Use session mode for long-running tasks or SSH sessions where connection may drop.
+Use daemon mode for long-running tasks or remote work where the connection may drop.

 How It Works

-With -a, Fresh starts a background server.
+With -a, Fresh starts a background daemon.
 The terminal is a lightweight client relaying input/output.

-Terminal (Client) ←→ Unix Socket ←→ Fresh Server (Background)
+Terminal (Client) ←→ Unix Socket ←→ Fresh Daemon (Background)

 ↓ ↓